Here are some handy marketing tips that could help your driving school find more pupils and become more profitable.

 To do this, you’ll need to get set up on Google Ads.
 The system works by holding a real time auction every single time a user performs a search for the service you provide.
 You tell Google the most you’re willing to pay for a click to your website.
 The highest bidder in the auction for the search terms usually shows in the highest position, further up the search results.
 However, you only pay when the user clicks your advert.

 It is a difficult platform to master and you should either hire a professional agency or PPC freelancer consultant to manage Google Ads for you, or invest significant time and effort to learn how to manage the system.
+This PPC Checklist is a good place to start.

 Leverage Social Media